How do I start a club?

-Start recruiting!
-Spread the word about your new club by word-of-mouth, flyers, and/or presentations so that many students have a chance to learn what Youth and Government in Texas involves.
+- Start recruiting!
+Spread the word about your new club by word-of-mouth, flyers, and/or presentations so that many students have a chance to learn what Youth and Government in Texas is all about.

 Club Management and Recruitment Tools